top of page

 For example, if you're a new player in a market dominated by a massive company like Amazon, say it.
 Acknowledge the strength of that competitor.
 But then, pivot the conversation to how your solution focuses on a niche or a specific customer segment that Amazon overlooks.
 It's not about defeating Amazon; it’s about positioning your product where the giant can’t reach.

-Location of the competition slide
+Location of the Competition Slide

 The competition slide typically appears after you’ve introduced your product and its key features but before diving into financials or market opportunity.
 It’s positioned strategically to reinforce the value proposition of your product by showing how it stacks up against other players in the market.
 This is where you transition from talking about your solution to demonstrating how it stands out in a competitive landscape.
 By placing the competition slide at this point, you ensure that your audience understands the competitive context, making the case for why your product is the best option.